a-knaw-knee-mus/Conroys-Game-of-Life/README.md

-# Conroy's Game of Life
+# Conway's Game of Life

 - Inspiration from the famous [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), a cell automation simulator
 - Setup an initial position, and watch how it will change overtime!